JuliaML/MLMetrics.jl/README.md

 You can install:

--   the latest released version from Github with
+-   the latest development version from Github with

 ``` julia
 Pkg.clone("git://github.com/paulhendricks/Metrics.jl.git")